Netherlands: HU University of Applied Sciences Utrecht

 - Movable, modular walls allow for customization, and the ability to expand the size of the house or make it smaller.

 - A battery and inverter system act as the smart battery for the house, storing energy produced from the solar panels, protecting the house from outages, and returning power to the grid when there is excess.

 - A smart home automation system controls many of the home’s systems, including heating and cooling, ventilation, water heating, and energy storage.

-- A two-dimensional modular construction, consisting of standardized wall, floor, and roof elements that are connected to a frame with releasable connections
+- Two-dimensional modular construction, consisting of standardized wall, floor, and roof elements are connected to a frame with releasable connections.

-- Standard measurements that create a grid to allow for easy home customization
+- Standard measurements create a grid to allow for easy home customization.

-- Smart panels that can be reused multiple times and manufactured affordably
+- Smart panels can be reused multiple times and manufactured affordably.

 Selficient is designed for “Doorstromers,” or those in a transitional stage of life.
 This demographic includes individuals or couples who are already living in their own first apartment or house but are considering starting families.
 Since 2008, demand for houses by Doorstromers has steadily increased, and by 2015 more than 60% of houses were sold to this market.